 On the weekend, take some “alone time” to clear your head and re-set for the week ahead.

-Take a walk around your neighbourhood or enjoy an afternoon at the park in the evenings.
+Take a walk around your neighborhood or enjoy an afternoon at the park in the evenings.
 Try picking up a new hobby of your choice and work on it during the week.

 The goal here is to recharge your batteries.
 Find what works for you and make time for it.